ythonnart/vim-codegentemplate/README.md

 * Yvain Thonnart

 ## Copyright & Licencse:
-(c) 2009 - 2016 by the authors
+(c) 2009 - 2017 by the authors

-The VIM LICENSE applies to vim-vlsi
+The VIM LICENSE applies to vim-codegentemplate
-(see vim copyright) except use vim-vlsi instead of "Vim".
+(see vim copyright) except use vim-codegentemplate instead of "Vim".

 NO WARRANTY, EXPRESS OR IMPLIED.
 USE AT-YOUR-OWN-RISK.